turibe/pioneer_python_cli/README.md

 ==================

-Barebones python command-line interface (cli) for controlling an internet-connected Pioneer AVR (Receiver/Amp).
+Barebones python command-line interface (CLI) for controlling an Internet-connected Pioneer AVR (Receiver/Amp).

-Tested on a pioneer SC-1222-K.
+Tested on a Pioneer SC-1222-K Amp.

+Disclaimer: Use at your own risk.

 ## Usage: